tyler-daigle/tdaigle-tutorials/docs/CSS/flexbox.md

 ```

 We have a parent div with three child divs.
 By default these three divs will be stacked on top of
 each other inside of the parent div since they are block level elements.
+There is nothing special
+about this HTML, it is just regular old HTML.

 We could have used any elements inside of our parent div, we could have used a span or a paragraph, it doesn't matter.
 A flex item can be an inline element or a block level element.

-**The default behavior of flexbox is to place the flex items in a row.**
+### Turning our div into a flex container.

 ```css
 .container {